smurfix/sqlfuse/README.rst

 possible to arrange for that.

 Local file caches should be possible but not required.
+Updates to local caches should be possible (and auto-fetched).

 I like to store file metadata in a database instead of modifying the original files.
 That's important for stuff like MP3 tracks.